Edo raises $12 million for real-time analytics on TV ads

 Meanwhile, Norton had founded and sold his own company, CrowdRise, in 2017 to GoFundMe, which is now the largest social fundraising platform.

 Norton and Nadler are also both artists.
-Norton is a celebrated actor and filmmaker — making films such as American History X and Birdman — and Nadler is an award-winning poet.
+Norton is a celebrated actor and filmmaker — having made films such as American History X and Birdman — and Nadler is an award-winning poet.

 Norton convinced Nadler that there was an opportunity to apply advanced data science and machine learning in the media and advertising space to better measure advertising efficacy.